sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 {% anchor h3 %} We were unable to detect any headers in your CSV file {% endanchor h3 %}

-- Please be sure to include headers at the top of each column.
+- Include headers at the top of each column.
 The “email” header is required for all CSV uploads.
 Header fields can be blank in your CSV, but must be defined later during the upload process.

 ![]({{root_url}}/images/listupload_4.png)

 {% anchor h3 %} Float type conversion error {% endanchor h3 %}

-- Dashes or decimal places past the hundredth place need to be categorized as text_fields (-100, 123.123 are text fields, 100, 12.12 can be number fields).
+- Categorize dashes or decimal places that are past the hundredth place as text_fields (-100, 123.123 are text fields, 100, 12.12 can be number fields).
 Number fields can include monetary values without the currency symbols.
 For example, 19.95 would be a number field, and $19.95 including the ($) would be a text field.
 - As you are uploading your CSV, make sure you select the correct fields for your Field type.